Jimbobster/Weather-Dashboard/README.md

 Open the Website by clicking this link :

 ## Usage
-<li>URL of the Deployed Application :
+<li>URL of the Deployed Application : https://jimbobster.github.io/Weather-Dashboard/
-<li>URL of the repository that contains my code :
+<li>URL of the repository that contains my code : https://github.com/Jimbobster/Weather-Dashboard
+<li> Screenshot of the Deployed Application : (https://github.com/Jimbobster/Weather-Dashboard/assets/146639118/cc8d1a08-59ea-4cb4-bcd8-0344521b54da)

 ## Credits :
 <li> Data retrieved from openweathermap.org